 EVERFI has a variety of mental health awareness resources available for K-12 educators to use in the classroom.
 For anyone looking to support mental health and wellness, there are many options and resources available for free from EVERFI.

 EVERFI has many basic mental health lessons available that can be used in the classroom to promote social-emotional learning (SEL) and the development of these essential skills for our students.
-It can help educators to learn more about trauma-informed teaching practices and equity, through interactive lessons used with Pear Deck, there is access to the types of resources that will benefit educators regardless of grade level or content area, or years of experience in education.
+Through interactive lessons used with Pear Deck, there is access to the types of resources that will benefit educators regardless of grade level, content area, or years of experience in education.

-With teacher burnout and student disengagement and families also feeling overwhelmed, focusing on mental health and wellness, especially as we wind down the school year is important.
+With teacher burnout, student disengagement and families also feeling overwhelmed, focusing on mental health and wellness, especially as we wind down the school year is important.
 Mental health and wellness should not be thought of as something extra that we have to fit into our work but as something that can easily be embedded into all that we do.
-With so many resources available to us now, knowing how to choose can be difficult.

 The last month of school brings a lot with it whether due to standardized testing, a calendar full of school events, final exams, many things which can be wonderful but because of the time involved, can also be overwhelming and taxing on us physically, mentally and emotionally.
 Having a support system in place or a daily routine, will help us to be more mindful of focusing on our mental health and tuning in to the needs of others, even when they are not asking for help.
 We need to be able to identify signs that someone needs for us to reach out to them and have ready-to-use mental health education resources available to share.

 EVERFI has mental health and wellness courses available for K-12 educators to explore that will help with promoting mental health awareness and support.
 The Compassion Project is available for free to use with elementary students in grades 2-5.
 Educators have access to outlines of the lessons and interactive online activities for teaching empathy and compassion in the classroom.
-There are kindness lesson plans provided that help students to develop empathy and build awareness of other cultures and themselves.
+There are kindness lesson plans provided that help students to develop empathy towards others, while also showing compassion for themselves as we all learn and grow at school.
 There are lessons on understanding mental wellness for students in grades 8 through 12.
-A beneficial course for schools looking for a drug prevention program is Prescription Drug Safety which helps students learn how to make healthy decisions when it comes to drug prevention.
-This course has six digital lessons with discussion guides, lesson plans, and standards alignment.
+A beneficial course for schools looking for a drug prevention program is Prescription Drug Safety: Know the truth which helps students learn how to make healthy decisions when it comes to drug prevention, especially related to fentanyl which is harming more and more of our young people.
+This course has eight digital lessons with discussion guides, lesson plans, and standards alignment.

 About the Author: